fitsum1515/Wine-Quality/README.md

 | Random Forest      | 0.89     | 0.88      | 0.86   | 0.87     |

-   ✔ Random Forest was selected as the final deployed model **Wine quality is not linear, and its variables are chemically dependent.
+   ✔ Random Forest was selected as the final deployed model.

+ **Wine quality is not linear, and its variables are chemically dependent.
 PCA collapses these nonlinear relations into linear eigenvectors, The pipeline over-compresed because we are working on three distructive operations:**
 - SMOTE
 - StandardScaler